varshini-gudibanda/Personal-Expense-Tracker/README.md

   This project is ideal for individuals, families, or small business owners who want a simple, offline tool to manage and analyze their expenses without relying on complex or expensive software.

+# Objectives
+  1)Expense Management:
+   Add, view, edit, and delete expenses by category.
+   Categorize spending under labels like "Food," "Travel," or "Utilities" for better organization.

+  2)Monthly Budgeting:
+   Set a monthly budget to control spending.
+   Alerts users when expenses exceed the budget.

+  3)Data Analysis and Visualization:
+   View detailed monthly summaries, including total expenses and spending by category.
+   Generate pie charts to visualize spending patterns using matplotlib.

+  4)Advanced Analytics:
+   Identify the highest spending category.
+   Calculate the average expense across all categories.

+  5)Search Functionality:
+   Search for expenses by category, specific dates, or date ranges for quick access to historical data.

+  6)Multi-User Support:
+   Switch between users to maintain separate expense files for different individuals.

+  7)Data Export:
+   Export expense data to a CSV file for use in external applications like Microsoft Excel or Google Sheets.

 # Create a text file in the name expenses.txt and store it in the same directory